apex-legends-bugs/apex-legends-bugs/README.md

 Spread the news and let people know.
 Tell your favourite content creators, streamers, and pro players to use this and report bugs.
 We want to show a unified front to Respawn and EA who are simply neglecting the code base of Apex.

 ### Star this project ✨
 If you have set up a GitHub account, make sure you're logged into it and Star ⭐ this repository.
 You can find the "Star" button in the upper right corner of this site.
 This will help this bug tracker reach more people!
+If you don't see the button, try going to [this link](https://github.com/apex-legends-bugs/apex-legends-bugs) and looking there.

 ### Take screenshots and clips 🖼🎬
 Browse the bugs and find ones that still don't have a screenshot or a video clip associated with them.
 Take screenshots and clips and upload them.
 Then add them in a comment!
 This sort of work is very important!